 - 4 1/2-5 cups flour

-- Mix in the eggs, butter, sugar, salt, and 2 cups of the flour.
+- Mix in the eggs, butter, remaining sugar, salt, and 2 cups of the flour.
 Gradually add the remaining flour (you may not use it all) until the dough is very soft, but not sticky.
 Knead the dough until it is smooth and elastic, 6-8 minutes.

 - Place the dough into a lightly oiled bowl and let it rest at room temperature until it is doubled in size.
 Punch the dough down and divide it into two equal portions.